Last Updated: May 22, 2019 | Download my Leaky Gut Recovery Guide

 This is the fun part!

-You’ve done the elimination diet, you’ve healed your gut and now it is time to see what you can put back into your diet without causing any troubles.
+So you’ve done the elimination diet, you’ve healed your gut and now it is time to see what you can put back into your diet without causing any troubles.

-37. Most of all, make sure you develop an easy-to-follow long term eating plan and lifestyle to keep leaky gut away
+37) Develop an easy-to-follow long term eating plan and lifestyle to keep leaky gut away

 Curing your leaky gut is not going to be easy.
-As you can see above there are dozens of ideas you may need to follow in order to get there.
+As you can see above, there are dozens of ideas you may need to follow in order to get there.

 But here’s the thing about leaky gut…

-…It can come back at any time in the future.
-The more you deviate away from the ideas above, the more chance this will happen.
+And the more you deviate away from the ideas above – read: eat Dunkin Donuts like a fiend – the more chance this will happen.